- About Breast Cancer

 - Get Involved

 Make An Impact In The Fight Against Breast Cancer

-Susan G. Komen Florida Lobby Day November 6, 2019
+Susan G. Komen Florida Advocacy Day November 6, 2019

 Join Susan G. Komen, breast cancer patients, warriors, co-survivors, physicians, and researchers as they advocate for quality breast health care and funding for research and breast screenings in Florida.

 Step therapy also referred to as “fail first”, requires a patient to first try a preferred (often generic alternative) drug prior to receiving coverage for the originally prescribed drug.
 Step therapy is a method of utilization management health plans employ to control costs by beginning treatment with more cost-effective drug therapy and then progressing to the newer, more costly treatments only if necessary.
 Legislation can prohibit health plan companies from requiring enrollees to follow step therapy protocols for stage four advanced metastatic cancer.
 This legislation does not prohibit the use of generics for treatments and only serves to ensure that the patient has access to most appropriate treatment for their condition.